georgeflanagin/parsec4/README.md

 `statement` --- An expression combined with a terminating sequence point.

-### How does *any* parser work?

-A parser crawls along a string from the beginning to the end if all goes well, and stopping when it has an unrecoverable error if there are problems.
-The string is often called the *text*.
-At some level deep enough inside the parser, it reads the text one byte at a time.
-I mention this because while a parser may be aware of the lines in a file containing the text, it does not proceed a line at a time like the Python function `f.readlines()`.
-To treat the lines as significant, you must parse the characters that represent the end-of-line.

 ### How does Parsec work?

 Parsec is not itself a parser for *any* language; it is a parser